-Auctions began in 2019, with the intention to close the gap as much and as quickly as possible between the current renewable set up and our EU 2020 renewable targets.
+Auctions began in 2019, with the intention to close the gap as much and as quickly as possible between the current renewable setup and our EU 2030 renewable targets.
 The aim of holding several auctions, rather than assigning projects in one auction, is to leave the possibility of taking advantage of falling technology costs.

 The Celtic Interconnector

-Such a scheme could also result in a reduction of electricity prices for Irish consumers, who already pay some of the highest rates in Europe.
-A decision on whether to go ahead with the project or not will be announced by 2021 latest.
-Should it go ahead, we could expect to be linked to France by 2025.
+Part of the goal for this project is a reduction of electricity prices for Irish consumers, who already pay some of the highest rates in Europe.
+Construction has started and we can expect to be linked to France by 2026.